umake/make/README.md

 A group of directories and a git repository are now ready for you!

-But how about configuring your project settings? `Config.mk` presents a self-explanatory set of variables used by Ultimate Makefile to do all its magic.
+But how about configuring your project settings? `Config.mk` presents a self-explanatory set of variables used by Ultimate Makefile to perform all its magic.
 And the best: everything within the Make language - no extra parsers nor extra programs.
 Just one single Makefile.

-In order to make your very first compilation, just create a .c, .cpp, .asm or .f (or any of the many source extensions avaiable) and *voilà*: it will compile everything perfectly (at least as perfect as your program is...)
+In order to make your very first compilation, just create a .c, .cpp, .asm or .f (or any of the many source extensions available) and *voilà*: it will compile everything perfectly ( or at least as perfect as your program is...)

 #### Single-directory projects ####